m-a-d-n-e-s-s/madness/INSTALL.md

 cmake /path/to/madness/source
 make
 ```
 The default make target builds only the numerical library and underlying runtime.
 To build applications (e.g., `moldft`, `nemo`) specify this on the make command.
 The target `everything` does what you expect.
-You can run executables and use libraries from the build directory, but to install into the default location (`/usr`) just use `make install`.
+You can run executables and use libraries from the build directory, but to install into the default location (`/usr`) use `make install`.

-If prerequiste libraries are not in default locations or you wish to override defaults, you may have to set CMAke cache variables as described below.
+If required libraries are not in default locations or if you wish to override defaults, you may have to set CMake cache variables as described below.
 For instance, to build a debug version, without MPI, and with installation in `/home/me/madinstall`
 ```
 cmake -DCMAKE_BUILD_TYPE=Debug -DENABLE_MPI=OFF -DCMAKE_INSTALL_PREFIX=/home/me/madinstall /path/to/madness/source
-make
 make install
 ```

-Boolean values for cache variables are
+Boolean values for cache variables (specified to CMake using the `-DVARIABLE_NAME` notation in the example above) are
-considered true if the constant is 1, ON, YES, TRUE, Y, or a non-zero number; or
-false if the constant is 0, OFF, NO, FALSE, N, or IGNORE.
+considered true if the constant is 1, ON, YES, TRUE, Y, or a non-zero number; or false if the constant is 0, OFF, NO, FALSE, N, or IGNORE.

+## Prerequisites

+Fast BLAS and linear algebra libraries are essential.
+These must be sequential (single thread) implementations since MADNESS uses tasks/threads for parallelism and invokes the BLAS within a single-threaded task.
+On X86, we recommend the free [Intel MKL library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html#gs.8bsxug), which is auto detected on all platforms if the environment variable `MKLROOT` is set.
+On MacOS, the Apple **?X?X?** library (installed from where **??**) is also autodetected.
+AMD ACML has not been tested in a while but can be enabled with the CMake variables below.
+Other libraries need to have their link (and possibly also header) paths and flags provided in the CMake variables.
+On ARM, we recommend the ARM performance library available with their optimized LLVM compiler and enabled with the `--armpl`` compiler flag.
+The OpenBLAS libary for ARM had a major peformance problem when we last tested it in circa 2020 due to a mutex around a memory block shared by all threads (this issue was reported and could be fixed by now).

+MADNESS will autodetect the [Intel TBB library](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onetbb.html#gs.8byhgg), which is available for free from Intel or via standard Linux package managers (even on ARM).
+TBB provides a fast task pool.
+If this is not detected, MADNESS will employ its own task pool.
+[PaRSEC](https://icl.utk.edu/parsec/) can also be used (see variables below) but is not recommended unless you are using MADNESS with the [Template Task Graph](https://github.com/TESSEorg/ttg).

-The below summarizes some of the most useful CMake variables.\
+The below summarizes some of the most useful CMake variables.

-**RJH stopped editing here**

 ## Compiler variables